rea1shane/lego-docker-helper/README.md

 ## Usage

 First, adding labels to containers where certs need to be deployed, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/demo/docker-compose.yaml#L11).
-Down and up them to make labels effect.
+Then down and up containers to make labels take effect.

-Second, write your own hook script, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/hook.sh.example).
+Second, make your own hook script, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/hook.sh.example).

 Then, up lego-docker-helper container and mount `docker.sock` in it with `rw` permission, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/demo/docker-compose.yaml#L6).
 Also don't forget to mount your hook script into the container.